tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 Before continuing, I want to clarify a few terms for those who may be unfamiliar with the OpenAPI/Swagger landscape:

 * [Swagger](https://swagger.io/) was the original name of the OpenAPI spec, but the spec was later changed to [OpenAPI](https://github.com/OAI/OpenAPI-Specification/) to reinforce the open, non-proprietary nature of this standard.
 Now, "Swagger" refers to API tooling that supports the OpenAPI spec, not the spec itself.
 People still often refer to both names interchangeably, but "OpenAPI" is how the spec should be referred to.
 * [Smartbear](https://smartbear.com/) is the company that maintains and develops the open source Swagger tooling (Swagger Editor, Swagger UI, Swagger Codegen, and others).
-They do not own the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/), as this [initiative](https://www.openapis.org/) is driven by the Linux Foundation.
+They do not own the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/), as the Linux Foundation drives this [initiative](https://www.openapis.org/).
 The OpenAPI spec's development is driven by [many companies and organizations](https://www.openapis.org/membership/members).
 * The "OpenAPI specification document" or "OpenAPI document" is the Swagger YAML file that you create to describe your API.

 For other terms, see the [Glossary](api-glossary.html).